 At a birthday party over the weekend, I witnessed a girl of maybe 5 or 6 trample a little boy who was still trying to master walking, pushing him out of the way so she could go first on the slide.
 The mother of the older girl said only, “Oops!
 Careful with the little ones!”
 Meanwhile, the toddler wailed in agony over a crushed finger, and the little girl ran off without so much as an apology.
 I’m not even sure she heard her mother.
-The toddler’s mom and I made eye contact, and I know we were thinking the same thing: Are you freaking kidding me?
+The toddler’s mom and I made eye contact, and I know we were thinking the same thing: Dafuq?

 This is not an isolated incident.
 I see it all the time, parents letting their kids behave like complete dicks without an iota of recrimination.
-Articles I read online encourage this laissez-faire attitude, leaning more and more every day toward “hands-off” parenting, with the general consensus being that we should just “let kids figure things out on their own.”
+Articles I read online encourage this laissez-faire attitude, leaning more and more every day toward “hands-off” parenting, with the consensus being that we should just “let kids figure things out on their own.”
 Everyone’s so terrified of looking like a helicopter parent that they’ll let their kid stab someone’s eye out with a stick before intervening.
 Hovering is a cardinal sin.

 To be clear, I’m all for letting kids figure stuff out on their own.
-Anyone who knows me as a parent would say that I’m far from a helicopter mom, that I fall somewhere closer to the free-range end of the parenting spectrum.
+Anyone who knows me as a parent would say I’m far from a helicopter mom, that I fall somewhere closer to the free-range end of the parenting spectrum.
 I often joke that my 9- and 5-year-old are as independent as they are as a result of my benign neglect.
 They know how to make their own breakfast because I really like sleeping in on Saturdays.
-So I swear, I really am not a hoverer.
+I swear, I really am not a hoverer.

 The thing is, kids can be dicks.
 They’re born that way.
 Ever hung out with a baby?
 Total dick, right?
-Babies are selfish and needy and totally oblivious to anyone else’s discomfort.
+Babies are selfish and needy and 100% oblivious to anyone else’s discomfort.
 They scream in your face and pinch your nipples and yank your hair with absolutely no remorse, and they continue to do those things until you say, “Ow.
 Stop that.”

 This kind of lesson in empathy is not inherent.
 Every child will not just figure it out.
 And so it goes for any incident in which our children have caused harm to another, be it physical or emotional.
 We must get involved and play the role of helicopter parent, if only for a few minutes.
 Let us do that much for each other and, more importantly, for our kids.